What diseases do rats carry?

 Rodent diseases can spread to people directly and indirectly.
 Direct spread comes through close contact with droppings, saliva, or urine.
 The threat of contamination is very alive in the food industry.
 Food service and production workers must take extra care to prevent rodents from getting into and contaminating their products.
-One study suggests that at least 20 percent of the food in the world is either eaten or contaminated by rodents!
+Studies suggest that at least 20 percent of the food in the world is either eaten or contaminated by rodents!
 This leads to salmonella in many people.

 Signs of Disease Caused by Rats or Mice

 Whether contracted through direct contact or through a vector pest, rodent-related diseases can cause serious symptoms.
 With effects ranging from aches and pains all the way to ulcers and infections, you want to avoid rodent bites at all costs.
 If you think you’ve come into contact with rodent waste or you’ve received a bite from a rat or mouse, contact a medical professional right away.

 What Diseases Do Rats Carry in Central TN?